Farewe/virtualspecies-tutorial/v2/06-virtualspeciesobjects.md

     fig_caption: yes
     keep_md: yes
     mathjax: "http://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-AMS-MML_HTMLorMML"
-    theme: united
+    theme: yeti
     toc: true
     toc_float: true
 ---

 This section is mainly intended to users not very familiar with R. For example, if you are not sure how to obtain the maps of generated virtual species, read this section.
 If you simply want to extract (sample) occurrence points for your virtual species, then you should jump to the next section.

 ## 6.1.
 Consult the details of a generated virtual species